oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 New Design:

 1. Since configuration values are changed through the engine-config CLI, we will add a command to the CLI - "reload", which will reload all reloadable configuration values to the engine.
+2. Also, we will add a flag "--only-reloadable" to the "--list" action in the CLI.
+This action will return a list of all reloadable configurations.
-2. Adding a new Annotation @Reloadable to be used in ConfigValues to distinguish between keys that are reloadable and keys that are not.
+3. Adding a new Annotation @Reloadable to be used in ConfigValues to distinguish between keys that are reloadable and keys that are not.

 <!-- -->